Buildforce/Olingo-odata4-jpa-processorOld/jpa-tutorial/Tutorials/ChangeData/3-2-CreatingEntities.md

 	...
 ```

 Now we are ready to check our implementation with our Rest client (e.g Postman).
-If we would use e.g. the following JSON
+If we would use e.g. the following JSON:

     {
         "CodePublisher": "Eurostat",